LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

       :width: 1200px
       :align: center

 This visualization is notably more clear in showing what the terrain profile looks like along the path.

 It should be noted that in some cases cross winds and terrain interactions can lead to ray paths that deviate significantly from the initial azimuthal plane.
-In such a case, the terrain profile projected below the first ray path may differ significantly from that below other ray paths and ray paths may appear to reflect from regions above or below the projected terrain profile.
+In such a case, the terrain profile projected below the first ray path may differ significantly from that below other ray paths and those ray paths may appear to reflect from regions above or below the projected terrain profile.
 In such a case, a secondary simulation using a higher inclination initial ray path might be useful to investigate the terrain profile below others in the simulation (be sure to save the arrivals and ray path output before doing this as they will be overwritten in the repeated simulations).

 *********************
 Advanced Option Usage